s-maraniello/snip-py/README.md

 - A different environment is used in the [tf-keras-examples](tf-keras-examples) folder; you can activate in a similar way.
 See also the local [README.md](tf-keras-examples/README.md) for more info on optimising the installation for GPU acceleration.

+- The [hpc-examples](hpc-examples) follows examples from [High performance computing in python](https://books-library.net/files/books-library.net-11301954Yq8A7.pdf).

 ## Documentation and testing

 - [doctest](docs/documentation.md)